Operation Trisula

-Operation Trisula was an operation carried out by the Indonesian Armed Forces (ABRI) in order to crush the remnants of the Communist Party of Indonesia who fled in the South Blitar area.
-The South Blitar area is very strategic as a hiding place for Communist Party of Indonesia leadership following the 1965-1966 crackdown against the party, because the area consists of steep cliffs and hills that are difficult for ground troops to reach.
+Operation Trisula (Operasi Trisula) was an operation carried out by the Indonesian National Armed Forces (ABRI) in order to crush the remnants of the Communist Party of Indonesia (PKI) who fled in the South Blitar area.
+The South Blitar area is very strategic as a hiding place for PKI leadership following the 1965-1966 crackdown against the party, because the area consists of steep cliffs and hills that are difficult for ground troops to reach.
 To carry out this operation, the Commander of the VIII/Brawijaya Military Regional Command formed an Operations Task Force Command called the Trisula Task Force on May 25, 1968, with the operational areas of South Blitar, South Malang and Tulungagung.

 Implementation of operation

 In essence, the Trisula operation area covers the entire East Java region, namely the area of Kodam VIII/Brawijaya, but the plan has changed and is only focused on South Blitar.
 Through intelligence operations carried out long before Operation Trident, it was discovered that South Blitar was a center for the recovery of the PKI.
 The PKI had made South Blitar a base area for PKI rebuilding throughout Indonesia.
 The implementation of Operation Trident was preceded by a shift in troops to designated sectors, the entire operational area was closed starting June 5, 1968.
 The closure boundaries started in three directions: